zephyrproject-rtos/zephyr/doc/development_process/review_process.rst

 time to give developers and contributors the opportunity to review and comment on changes.
 There are different categories of changes and we know that some changes do require reviews by subject matter experts and owners of the subsystem being changed.
-Many changes fall under the “trivial” category that can be addressed with general reviews and do not need to be queued for a maintainer or code-owner review.
+Many changes fall under the "trivial" category that can be addressed with general reviews and do not need to be queued for a maintainer or code-owner review.
 Additionally, some changes might require further discussions and a decision by the TSC or the Security working group.
 To summarize the above,